 Offers for the Aer Lingus Visa Signature® Card and Iberia Visa Signature® Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-Luckily, there are ways to avoid these costly carrier-imposed fees and surcharges.
-In this post, we'll take a look at some of the best ways to avoid British Airways fuel surcharges when redeeming Avios.
+Thankfully, there are a few ways to avoid these costly carrier-imposed fees and surcharges.
+This guide includes the most effective and up-to-date strategies that allow you to avoid British Airways' fuel surcharges when redeeming Avios.

 Just How Bad Are British Airways Fuel Surcharges?

-There are a few solutions to avoid fuel surcharges when booking with Avios.
-As a founding partner of the Oneworld Alliance, British Airways partners with numerous airlines that don't pass along these atrocious charges.
-When redeeming miles with certain partner airlines, award tickets come with significantly lower surcharges.
-Or, in some cases, British Airways partners levy no surcharges whatsoever.
+There are a few additional solutions to avoid fuel surcharges when booking with Avios.
+As a founding partner of the oneworld Alliance, British Airways partners with numerous airlines that don't pass along these atrocious fees.
+When redeeming Avios with certain partner airlines, award tickets come with significantly lower surcharges.
+In some cases, British Airways partners levy no surcharges whatsoever.

-Here are some of the top ways to reduce the out-of-pocket costs or completely avoid fuel surcharges (also known as “carrier-imposed surcharges”) when flying British Airways.
+Here are some of the top ways to reduce the out-of-pocket costs or avoid fuel surcharges entirely (also known as “carrier-imposed surcharges”) when redeeming Avios.

 Use the statement credits on the British Airways Visa Signature® Card

-British Airways Visa Signature® Card holders can take advantage of up to $600 in statement credits each year to help cover taxes, fees, and fuel surcharges on flights operated by British Airways.
-This is one of the card's best benefits.
-This statement credit significantly reduces the out-of-pocket expenses that come with the card year-over-year.
+The British Airways Visa Signature® Card offers one of the only tools that directly offsets the airline's high surcharges.
+Cardholders can receive up to $600 each year in statement credits to help cover taxes, fees, and fuel surcharges on flights operated by British Airways.
+This is one of the card's best benefits as these statement credits can significantly reduce the out-of-pocket expenses that come with the card year-over-year.

 In addition to offering cardholders up to $600 in statement credits annually, the British Airways Visa Card also comes with a solid welcome bonus and additional benefits.